-Trastevere is one of the 20 districts of Rome, located on the western bank of the Tiber River, south of the Vatican.
-Romans themselves are very fond of Trastevere and come here to eat in cozy atmosphere or just take a walk.
-If you want to see the non-tourist life of Rome, get closer to everyday life of Romans, walk along medieval streets, and taste the original Roman cuisine - then make sure to come visit Trastevere.
+Trastevere in Rome is one out of 21 districts of the city, located on the western bank of the Tiber River, south of the Vatican.
+Romans themselves are very fond of Trastevere and willingly come here to have a walk and eat in the cozy atmosphere of this place.
+If you want to see the non-tourist life of Rome, get closer to the everyday life of the Romans, walk along medieval streets, and taste the original Roman cuisine - then make sure you make a visit to Trastevere.

-There are not many historical sights in Trastevere, Rome - the charm of this district has a different nature.
+There are only several historical sights in Trastevere, but the charm of this district is of a different nature.
 Narrow cobbled streets, old medieval churches, houses of warm terracotta, ocher and peach colors entwined with ivy and grapes, friendly rows of motor scooters and tiny, almost toy fiat, cozy tables of street cafes ...
 It seems that time in this quite place, away from crowds and busy traffic, slows down its run.

 This district is great for its unique, homely atmosphere.
 Almost at any time, the cobbled streets of Trastevere are quiet and not crowded.
 It is nice to take a walk here at your own pleasure, look into some pretty courtyards, eat gelato on the steps of the fountain in Piazza Santa Maria, and then again delve into the maze of streets.
 Walking through Trastevere, you will experience the authentic spirit of Rome and be able to observe its internal life.
 Here are some places in Trastevere you might want to see first: